ctriguero/Nuclear-decay/README.md

 |9                          |  2             |  9 x 2=18               |
 |10                         |  0             |  10 x 0=0               |

+- Plot the graph Number of rolls to get 1 vs Reweighted distribution.
+Observe where is the maximum of the distribution.

 - Learn how to obtain the **distribution of durations**, D(t), for different decay probabilities (**duration** is the time you have to wait for the nucleus to decay).
 To obtain the right distribution you will need to learn how to reweight a distribution.
 - Compare the obtained distributions with the **[binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution#:~:text=In%20probability%20theory%20and%20statistics,%2Fone%20(with%20probability%20p))**.
 Fit parameters.